COSC3020/graph-search-NolanNachbar/README.md

 I looked at this to help me figure out how to go about doing it.
 I basically used it to create the outline of my code. https://github.com/COSC3020/graph-search-ZachRenz/pull/1/files

+When I was creating the the test file I wasn't sure how to go about doing it.
+I looked at another repo and used it to create an outline.
+I thought I had sent that repo to myself but I can't find it now.